ajmath/xwing-card-images/README.md

 The `images` folder contains images for each card.
 Pilot cards are divided by faction (imperial, rebels, scum) then ship type.
 Upgrades are divided by upgrade type.

+Cards are named according to the [XWS specification](https://github.com/elistevens/xws-spec) that provides rules for naming X-Wing Miniatures Game cards in an application-neutral manner.

 ### util

 The `util` folder scripts and utilities to help manage the cards.